hashicorp/nomad/website/source/docs/internals/plugins/task-drivers.html.md

 ### `Fingerprint(context.Context) (<-chan *Fingerprint, error)`

 This function is called by the client when the plugin is started.
-It allows the driver to indicate it's health to the client.
+It allows the driver to indicate its health to the client.
 The channel returned should immediately send an initial Fingerprint, then send periodic updates at an interval that is appropriate for the driver until the context is canceled.

-The fingerprint consists of a `HealthState` and `HealthDescription` to inform the client about it's health.
+The fingerprint consists of a `HealthState` and `HealthDescription` to inform the client about its health.
 Additionally an `Attributes` field is available for the driver to add additional attributes to the client node.
 The fingerprint `HealthState` can be one of three states.

 - `HealthStateUndetected`: Indicates that the necessary dependencies for the driver are not detected on the system.
 Ex. java runtime for the java driver
 - `HealthStateUnhealthy`: Indicates that something is wrong with the driver runtime.
-Ex. docker daemon stopped for the docker driver
+Ex. docker daemon stopped for the Docker driver
 - `HealthStateHealthy`: All systems go

 ### `StartTask(*TaskConfig) (*TaskHandle, *DriverNetwork, error)`